-Psilocybin Therapy without psilocybin, the active ingredient that causes hallucinations, can work as well as having it.
+Psilocybin Therapy without psilocybin, the active ingredient that causes hallucinations, can work and have it.

 University of Maryland School of Medicine (UMSOM) researchers have shown that the psychoactive chemical in “magic mushrooms” is psilocybin therapy.

-It still works as antidepressant-like actions conducted in mice when they are blocking the psychedelic experience.
+It still works as antidepressant-like actions conducted in mice when blocking the psychedelic experience.

 New studies have been recently published in PNAS, proposing that psychedelic therapy works in many ways positively in the brain.